-Now that you know how to find and choose a supervisor for your project, you might be wondering about the qualities of a good PhD supervisor.
-You’ll be spending an awful lot of time with them during your PhD, so it pays to understand what to look out for in terms of personality traits, expertise and experience.
+Now that you know how to find a supervisor for your project, you might be wondering about how to choose a good PhD supervisor.
+You’ll be spending a lot of time with them during your PhD, so it pays to understand what to look out for in terms of personality traits, expertise and experience.

 The ideal PhD supervisor will be an expert in their academic field, with a wealth of publications, articles, chapters and books.
 They’ll also have a background in organising and presenting at conference events.